“But even if you should suffer for righteousness’ sake, you are blessed. ‘And do not be afraid of their threats, nor be

 do not be afraid of their threats

 The above phrase is the second quotation of Isaiah 8 in I Peter (2:8).
-This phrase is the beginning of a quotation from Isaiah 8:12,13.
-Isaiah in the historic context exhorts Israel not to fear Assyria but to fear the Lord because he sovereignly sent the Assyrian army for his purposes.
-As in the day of Peter, intimidation was true in the days of Isaiah.
+This phrase is the beginning of a quote from Isaiah 8:12,13.
+Isaiah, in the historical context, urges Israel not to fear Assyria but to fear the Lord because he sovereignly sent the Assyrian army for his purposes.
+As in the day of Peter, intimidation was real in the days of Isaiah.
 Assyria tried to intimidate Israel into submission.

 Mt.
 10:28, “And do not fear those who kill the body but cannot kill the soul.
 But rather fear Him who is able to destroy both soul and body in hell.”

-There are two cautions in the beginning of this quote from Isaiah 8.
-The first is do not be afraid of their “threats.”
-Many people are afraid of people.
-Fear of people will cripple an effective testimony.
+There are two cautions at the beginning of this quote from Isaiah 8.
+The first is, do not be afraid of their “threats.”
+Many are afraid of people.
+Fear of people will cripple a convincing testimony.
 It will paralyze and immobilize us from achieving our goals.
-If we are afraid of what people say about us we will never accomplish much.
-Are you afraid of someone or a group of people?
+If we are fearful of what people say about us, we will never accomplish much.
+Are you fearful of someone or a group of people?
 Fear of people will hinder our service for the Lord.

 Ps 27:1, “The Lord is my light and my salvation;

 Whom shall I fear?